saalfeldlab/n5-utils/README.md

   -d /volumes
 ```

-Replace `Copy` with `CopyCREMI` if your data is a CREMI file and you want the `offset` and `resolution` attributes ordered like the rest of the API (row major in HDF5 and column major in N5).
+Replace `n5-copy` with `n5-copy-cremi` if your data is a CREMI file and you want the `offset` and `resolution` attributes ordered like the rest of the API (row major in HDF5 and column major in N5).